-While these categorizations are definitely interesting, I'm going to go a bit more granular to try and break down some keyword formulas really actionable for you as an affiliate.
+While these categorizations are definitely interesting, I'm going to go a bit more granular to try and break down some affiliate keyword formulas.

 We're going to start at the beginning of the so-called consumer buying cycle, and work our way towards the end.

 - Info Keywords

 - Product Keywords

 Info keywords (X, brand name Y, how to X, best way to Y)

 A lot of times affiliates will avoid going for info keywords because they're too distanced from that buying decision.

 But there are some great opportunities for targeting info keywords if there is a product that solves or radically simplifies the solution to a problem a searcher has.

 - How to X — e.g. "How to remove wine from a tablecloth" (buy stain remover), "How to watch HBO Go in Germany" (get a VPN), "How to improve my French" (take a language course).

 - Best way to X — e.g. "Best way to reach Berlin from Hamburg" (train tickets or a day tour), "Best way to make coffee" (buy an aeropress)